 Lucy works as a flight attendant for British Airways with the goal of raising enough money to fund the opening of a sanctuary in the Holy Land.

 Article appears in UK newspaper and generates enough donations to start sanctuary.

 Lucy moves to Israel on her own and starts a small donkey sanctuary at Kibbutz Gezer with the rescue of little ‘Lucy’ (found as a young foal by her mother’s side who had been killed on a busy road), soon followed by three-legged Cachou and little Jordy (who had been marched through the streets of Jericho during an anti-Israel protest and had his ears and tail chopped off).

-The charity is officially registered in the UK and named Safe Haven for Donkeys in the Holy Land.
-The charity is run by a board of trustees in the UK, and Lucy is employed by the charity as Field Director in Israel.
+The sanctuary is officially registered as a charity in the UK and run by a board of trustees in the UK, while Lucy is employed by the charity as Field Director in Israel.